zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-google.md

 "Such an outstanding seer comes with questions in need,

-How to observe the world, the dead king can’t see? "
+How to observe the world, the dead king can't see? "

 88. Please observe that the world is empty: Mo Eyi!
 Always thoughtfully,